 If you are in the kitchenware space, a multinational like Tefal or Phillips is unlikely to be interested in linking to your review.
 A smaller company like Mueller, on the other hand, will be happy with the increased exposure and added brand value.

 When journalists or bloggers write articles, they often use media request platforms to gain access to expert input.
 Answering these requests and becoming a source in articles can lead to backlinks.

 Help a Reporter Out (HARO) is the most well-known of the media request services.
 People who sign up to the service receive three emails every day with the latest requests.
 Just keep an eye on these emails to look out for relevant requests.

-The great thing about HARO is that writers use it at some of the world’s top publications.
+The great thing about HARO is that writers use it at some of the world’s top publications, so getting high authority links from incredible websites is to be expected.
 Getting linked to by one of these sites can really move the needle in terms of your profile.
 The downside is that you aren’t guaranteed to be featured even if you spend time crafting an informative reply.